serverless-components/tencent-examples/scf-php/README_EN.md

-# Quickly create and deploy php7-helloworld application
+# Quickly create and deploy scf-php application

 [中文](./README.md) | **English**

 ## Introduction

-Easily deploy php7-helloworld applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
+Easily deploy scf-php applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
 Your application will auto-scale, never charge you for idle time, and require little-to-zero administration.

 ## Quick Start